hisnameisjimmy/HTML5Boilerplate-for-Tumblr/readme.md

 ## What it doesn't include

 A lot, honestly pretty much everything that makes HTML5 Boilerplate really hardcore isn't in this by design.
 The unit testing, local libraries, img folder, css folder, crossdomain.xml, .htaccess., and build scripts are all pretty much irrelevant within a tumblr theme.
-However, it could easily be argued, depending on how complex your theme is, that these are necessary.
-In that case I highly recommend you download the entire H5BP and use it alongside my adaptation: [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)
+I've stripped out a lot of commenting, so if you haven't already, I highly recommend you check out the OG: [HTML5 Boilerplate](https://github.com/h5bp/html5-boilerplate)

 ## Contributing